- February 3, 2013

 Draining air tanks in cold weather months is one of the most important and often simplest forms of truck maintenance.
 Depending on the type of system you have and the type of weather you expect, the methods for draining these tanks and lines may differ depending on what truck you have.

-Once your line are frozen and ice has built up there are two choices you have to remove the ice.
+Once your line is frozen and ice has built up there are two choices you have to remove the ice.
 One is to run alcohol into the main compressor line that pushes the air through your system, or put your truck in a warm place until moisture has thawed, allowing you to drain the system.
 Not always will the alcohol work, this will, depend on how much ice buildup you have in your lines.

 The only safe way, to know you will not freeze up is to always make a habit of draining your tanks.